TamasPalfi/Mock-Up/Deliverable.md

 *test_edit()*

-Description: Testing that editing a *Member* object sees the change in the database.
+Description: This case Tests that after editing a *Member* object, the change is seen in the database.

 Steps:
 1. Create a new *Member* object with a name attribute "new_user".